 H5D_MPIO_CHUNK_INDEPENDENT HDF5 performed one of the collective chunk optimization schemes and each chunk was accessed independently.

-H5D_MPIO_CHUNK_COLLECTIVE HDF5 performed one of the collective chunk optimization schemes and each chunk was accessed collectively.
+H5D_MPIO_CHUNK_COLLECTIVE HDF5 performed one of the collective chunk optimization schemes and all chunks were accessed collectively.

 H5D_MPIO_CHUNK_MIXED HDF5 performed one of the collective chunk optimization schemes and some chunks were accessed independently, some collectively.